wangben88/interventional-robustness/bounding/README.md

 2. The evidence e, which represents the probability of interest;
 3. The intervention set W, representing the variables which can be intervened on

+This implementation is an adapted version of the AC evaluator included in Ace: http://reasoning.cs.ucla.edu/ace/

 ## Installation

 Enter the *bin* subdirectory and run the following commands: